Previous Humanities Forum 1999-2020

 W.E.B.
 Du Bois Fifty Years After the March on Washington (W.E.B.
 Du Bois Lecture) – David Levering Lewis, New York University

-Pouring Tea: Black Gay Men of the South Tell Their Tales (Korenman Lecture) – E. Patrick Johnson, Northwestern University
+Pouring Tea: Black Gay Men of the South Tell Their Tales (Joan S. Korenman Lecture) – E. Patrick Johnson, Northwestern University

 Exhibiting Erotic Art (shunga) and the Problem of Obscenity in 20th Century Japan – Amaury Garcia, El Colegio de México, A.C.